carolinau/docs/docs/composer.md

 ## Composer Managed Sites vs. Custom Upstream Managed Sites
 Websites that are managed via a [Custom Upstream](/custom-upstreams) are not utilizing Composer.
 However, they are using Git on the command line for version control purposes (see [Introduction to Git](/introduction-to-git) for more information).
 Composer managed sites also use Git for versioning purposes.
 Composer is just one of many tools available on the command line, as is Git.
-These tools are used side by side on the PIU websites.
+These tools are used side by side on the CU websites.